Skip to Content

 If you create an image of an object- such as a chair, muddy footprints, or a small chest- it must be no larger than a 5-foot cube.

-The image can’t create sound, light, smell, or any other sensory effect.
+The image can’t create a sound, light, smell, or any other sensory effect.
 Physical interaction with the image reveals it to be an illusion because things can pass through it.

 If a creature uses an action to examine the sound or image, the creature can determine that it is an illusion with a successful Intelligence (Investigation) check against your spell save DC.
 If a creature discerns the illusion for what it is, the illusion becomes faint to the creature.